MooersLab/mooerslab-functions-el/README.md

 ;;;## user-functions-load
 ;; ml is for mooerslab
 ;; Inspried https://sachachua.com/dotemacs/index.html#org4dd39d0
-(defun ml/user-functions-load ()
+(defun ml/mooerslab-functions-load ()
   "Open user-defined-function."
   (interactive)
-  (load-file "~/~/6112MooersLabGitHubLabRepos/user-defined-funtions-el/user-defined-functions.el"))
+  (load-file "~/~/6112MooersLabGitHubLabRepos/mooerslab-functions-el/mooerslab-functions.el"))

 ;;;## user-functions-open
 ;; Inspried https://sachachua.com/dotemacs/index.html#org4dd39d0
-(defun ml/user-functions-open ()
+(defun ml/mooerslab-functions-open ()
   "Open user-defined-function."
   (interactive)
-  (find-file "~/6112MooersLabGitHubLabRepos/user-defined-funtions-el/user-defined-functions.el"))
+  (find-file "~/6112MooersLabGitHubLabRepos/mooerslab-functions-el/mooerslab-functions.el"))
 ```

 Enter `M-x ml/user-functions-open` to edit the file.
 Enter `M-x ml/user-functions-load` to load the functions.
 Enter `M-x ml/` to see a list of functions displayed in the minibuffer.
-If you have installed the package marginalia, you will also see the first line of the document string that describes what the function does.
+If you have installed the package marginalia, you will also see the document string's first line describing what the function does.

 ## Related